Brazier85/Olaf/README.md

 # Olaf

-Olaf is my screeps "ai"
+Olaf is my screeps "ai/bot" -> more a script than everything else

 ### ToDo